deyanslavkov/revius/docs/architecture.md

 Create functions in existing modules when:
 - db/: You need a new database operation (query, insert, update, delete)
 - fs/: You need filesystem operations or path manipulations
-- utils/: You need pure data transformations or algorithm wrappers
+- utils/: You need pure data transformations or algorithm wrappers, or you need to use utilities provided by the system (create wrappers for them here)
 - cli/ui: You need to print a new type of message
 - error: You need a new error variant